ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

 # Jour Fixe Proposal to introduce a centralizes UI-Framework for ILIAS.

+We suggest the following rules for the ILIAS UI framework.
+The UI framework currently is in a construction phase.
+The current form of the rules therefore represents the best effort for the current state of the framework.
+It therefore is likely that there will be additions to or refinements of the rules in the (near) future.
+Everyone using the rules is invited to critically reflect the rules and propose changes.

 ## Basics

 * Rules in this proposal are formulated according to [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).